stuartherbert/putting-ansible-to-work/key-concepts.md

 * the computer or list of computers that you want to provision ([the Inventory](#inventory)), and
 * the provisioning instructions to follow ([the playbook](#playbook)).

 Ansible logs into each computer via SSH, and [inspects the current state](#gathering_facts).
 It turns this state into [facts](#facts) - constants that your provisioning instructions can use to decide what to do and what not to do.
-It's important to note that, at this point, it isn't looking to see what you have already installed onto the computer - it is looking at things like what operating system you have installed.
+It's important to note that, at this point, Ansible isn't looking to see what you have already installed onto the computer - it is looking at things like what operating system you have installed.

 Ansible then runs through the provisioning instructions, executing instructions known as [tasks](#tasks).
 You will see each task scroll up the screen in turn, along with what happened: